 Cookie dough for festivals?
 Yes, you read that right!
 This recipe for cookie dough bites is gluten free, so all your guests can enjoy the festivities – even ones with intolerances!

-We just love no-bake recipes, don’t we?
-No preheating or baking involved, washup is limited and your dish is ready in a jiffy!
-Vegetarian Indian Recipes has an easy recipe for choco biscuit balls that uses up basic pantry ingredients – all of which are kiddie favorites!
+Who doesn’t love some easy sweets recipes to make at home?
+No-bake recipes are a real delight – no preheating or baking involved, limited washup, and your dish is ready in a jiffy!
+If you’re in the mood for a delicious treat, look no further than Vegetarian Indian Recipes’ choco biscuit balls recipe.
+The best part is that it uses basic pantry ingredients, all of which are kiddie favorites!